1031-exchange

 Keep in mind that there are no licensing requirements for qualified intermediaries.
 Be sure to choose a company that is reputable and bonded.

-Use a Personal Residence in a 1031 Exchange
+Use a Second or Vacation Home in a 1031 Exchange

-Even though the 1031 Exchange is only for investment property, there is a way to use it to buy or sell a personal home.
-The IRS Revenue Procedure 2008-16 allows for a vacation home to become eligible.
+Even though the 1031 Exchange is only for investment property, it’s possible to use a second or vacation home, if you follow the rules below.
+The IRS Revenue Procedure 2008-16 allows for this type of home to become eligible.

 Here are the rules to follow:

-1. The property must be owned for two years prior to the Exchange.
+1. The property must be owned as an investment for two years prior to the Exchange if you are selling it, or after the Exchange if you are buying it.

 2. During these two years, you must rent out the property for at least 14 days per year.
 In addition, you must charge a fair market value for rent.